mattstuddert/readme-template/README.md

 - [Next.js](https://nextjs.org/) - React framework
 - [Styled Components](https://styled-components.com/) - For styles

 **Note: These are just examples.
-Please delete this line and replace the list above with your own choices**
+Delete this line and replace the list above with your own choices**

 ## What I learned